Kshitiz07/furniture_classification/readme.md

 |-- Dockerfile
 |-- requirements.txt

-#data/ directory
+# data/ directory
 The data/ directory contains two subdirectories: images/ and training_dataset/.
 These directories contain the images which we test and the data we trained for the model respectively.

-#models/ directory
+# models/ directory
 The models/ directory contains pre-trained models that can be used for prediction.

-#notebooks/ directory
+# notebooks/ directory
 The notebooks/ directory contains Jupyter notebooks for the model training.

-#src/ directory
+# src/ directory
-The src/ directory contains the Python source code for the project. data.py contains functions for loading and preprocessing data. model.py contains the architecture of the deep learning model. predict.py contains functions for making predictions. train.py contains functions for training the model.
+The src/ directory contains the Python source code for the project. main.py contains the main API file of the project. model_runner.py contains the different functions to load the model and predict the model.

-#Dockerfile and #docker-compose.yml file
+# Dockerfile and #docker-compose.yml file
 The Dockerfile is used to build the Docker image for the project.

-#Readme.md file
+# Readme.md file
 The README.md file contains information about the project and how to use it.

-#requirements.txt file
+# requirements.txt file
 The requirements.txt file lists the Python packages required to run the project.

 Running the Code